Point Breeze, Philadelphia

-Point Breeze is a multicultural neighborhood in South Philadelphia in Philadelphia, Pennsylvania, United States.
-It is bounded by 25th Street to the west, Washington Avenue to the north, 18th Street to the east, and Moore Street to the south.
-Graduate Hospital lies to its north, and Newbold lies to its east.
+Point Breeze is a multicultural neighborhood in South Philadelphia.
+It is bounded by 25th Street to the west, Washington Avenue to the north, Broad Street to the east, and Moore Street to the south.
+Southwest Center City lies to its north.
+Passyunk Square and East Passyunk Crossing lie to its east.
 Point Breeze is separated from Grays Ferry to the west by a CSX railway viaduct over 25th Street.

 History

 According to historical maps, much of what is South Philadelphia, including Point Breeze, was still not yet developed and integrated into the rectilinear grid system by 1843 or later.
 "Point Breeze" was a point on the western side of the Schuylkill River, approximately where the Passyunk Avenue bridge is today.

 In the 1860s it and the area across on the eastern side of the river were developed as an area for oil refinery by the Atlantic Petroleum Company, later the Atlantic Richfield Company (ARCO).
 Oil that had been extracted in Western Pennsylvania could be processed here and then shipped down the Schuylkill, to the Delaware and out to sea.
 The Avenue that connected the city proper to the east side of the river at Point Breeze was known in 1808 as "Long Lane."

 In the mid-to-late 1800s, development of Philadelphia continued westward from the Delaware River and southward from Market Street.
 Long Lane also began to be known as Point Breeze Avenue by 1895 and lent its name to the neighborhood that was to spring up here.
 "The earliest references to Point Breeze" as a neighborhood "date to 1895."
 The area was first settled by working-class European Jewish immigrants, followed by Italian and Irish immigrants.
 In 1930s numerous African Americans settled here, some of whom had come North in the Great Migration, escaping Jim Crow in the South and looking for work in industrial cities.
 At this time the African-American center of Philadelphia was shifting from near Mother Bethel African Methodist Episcopal Church at 6th and Lombard, to west of Broad.